 It was existing partially under erstwhile tax laws.

 Now we continue with our understanding of how Input Tax Credit came in the picture of Cross Charge under GST

 We have further explanations to Cross charge which is governed or regulated by proviso or conditions provided under Rule 28 of the CGST Act 2017.

-As per second proviso under Rule 28 of the CGST Rules, 2017, if the recipient is entitled for full Input Tax Credit, then whatever value is declared in the invoice, even a nominal value could be adopted.
+As per the second provision under Rule 28 of the CGST Rules, 2017, if the recipient is entitled for full Input Tax Credit, then whatever value is declared in the invoice, even a nominal value could be adopted.
 But many of the recipient units may be involved in making exempt supplies also.
 Here comes another twist of exempt supplies.
-For this explanation of exempt supplies we have guidelines or provisions or conditions provided by Rule 42 of CGST Rules, 2017.
+For this explanation of exempt supplies, we have guidelines or provisions or conditions provided by Rule 42 of CGST Rules, 2017.

 Based on all the above facts and relevant rules and sections, the following two options are available for all assesses to follow.

 • Do not pay any GST for any such inter-unit supply of services and litigate the issue.

 • In order to avoid litigation, pay GST for such cases and avail ITC at the recipient end.

 Here looking at both the options above we can conclude that if option (II) above is chosen, the following factors have to be kept in mind.